PhoenixGreen/Cypherpunktimes-articles/README.md

 **Stage 4:** Social media

-# Getting started with GitHub:
+#  Using GitHub for these stages

 Using GitHub for review process demo - https://youtu.be/AdrjFYXWpWw